itamarwe/itamarwe.github.io/portfolio.md

 ---
 ## Background:

 The first computer program I wrote was back in 1992 when I was 10 years old.
 It was an analogue clock written in [Logo](https://en.wikipedia.org/wiki/Logo_(programming_language)).
-During high-school years I enjoyed spending my free time doing creative work with friends.
+During high-school years I enjoyed spending my free time doing creative work with friends
 I created and recorded music, built 3D models and rendered animations, I ran [BBSs](https://en.wikipedia.org/wiki/Bulletin_board_system), wrote management tools for them and wrote trojans to hack into others, I built and flew radio-controlled model airplanes (and later became an instructor), I developed a [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) memorization tool in [Prolog](https://en.wikipedia.org/wiki/Prolog) that helped me go through my SATs, a natural-language-processing tool that broke down English sentences and built a semantic network that you could query using natural language questions.

 ## Education: